-A 'service user / relatives' satisfaction survey', had been completed in the spring 2015.
+A 'service user / relatives' satisfaction survey', had been completed in 2015 and were on an annual basis.
 Results of people's feedback was used to make changes and improve the service, for example menu and choices of food.
 Resident meetings were held monthly and people were encouraged to share feedback on a daily basis and visitors and people confirmed this.